stridecolossus/JOVE/docs/blog/part-1-generation/generation.md

 On a high we stripped LWJGL from our project and replaced the Vulkan components with hand-crafted JNA interfaces and structures.
 We progressed to the point of instantiating the logical device in the space of an hour or so without any of the road-blocks or surprises that LWJGL threw at us.

 In particular:
-- There are no mysterious management methods and marshalling to/from the native layer is largely transparent - the application name is simply a string.
+- There are no mysterious management methods and marshalling to/from the native layer is generally transparent - the application name is simply a string.
 - Other than the fact that JNA mandates that all structure fields are public the internal workings are largely hidden.
 - Where we did come across problems or confusing situations there was plenty of documentation, examples, tutorials, etc. available.